svn2github/pmwiki/trunk/README.txt

 This is the README.txt file for PmWiki, a wiki-based system for collaborative creation and maintenance of websites.

 Alice was here.
-GO away alice.
+Alice was here again.

 PmWiki is distributed with the following directories: